Driver and Vehicle Standards Agency

 The Driver and Vehicle Standards Agency (DVSA) is an executive agency of the UK Department for Transport (DfT).

 It carries out driving tests, approves people to be driving instructors and MOT testers, carries out tests to make sure lorries and buses are safe to drive, carries out roadside checks on drivers and vehicles, and monitors vehicle recalls.
 It is a separate organisation from the similarly named Driver and Vehicle Licensing Agency (DVLA).

 The responsibilities of DVSA only cover Great Britain.
 In Northern Ireland, the same role is carried out by the Driver and Vehicle Agency (DVA).

 History

 It was announced on 20 June 2013 that the Driving Standards Agency (DSA) and Vehicle and Operator Services Agency (VOSA) would merge into a single agency in 2014.
 The name of the new agency was confirmed as the Driver and Vehicle Standards Agency (DVSA) on 28 November 2013.

 DSA and VOSA closed on 31 March 2014, and DVSA took over their responsibilities on 1 April 2014.

 DVSA was a trading fund from its creation until 31 March 2021.

 Purpose and aims

-DVSA's stated purpose is "helping you stay safe on Britain's roads".
+Between 30 March 2017 and 3 April 2023, DVSA’s stated purpose was "helping you stay safe on Britain's roads".

+On 4 April 2023, DVSA announced its purpose was changing to "keeping Britain moving, safely and sustainably".
 It does this by: